 - Forget about time passing more quickly as we age, the three-day wait for these to be ready passes just a slowly as the month of December for a child waiting for Christmas.

-The only thing I would do differently when making them again is to add more cucumber (because I loved them so), otherwise, this recipe is just as Rebecca wrote it (including her happy accident on the amount of ice used).
+The only thing I would do differently when making them again is to add more cucumber (because I loved them so).
 Try these!
 You must!

 - 2 seedless English cucumbers (also known as English Cucumbers)